 Cutlery: Knowledgeable consumers prefer their caviar to be served directly from the original jars or tins, which are embedded in a bowl of crushed ice.

 There are well established traditions in Iran regarding dishes and cutlery to be used.
 Decorative silver or golden bowls like the Iranian one below and cutlery were considered the ultimate dishes, celebrating the richness of the caviar with the value of sometimes ornately worked precious metals.
-However, any metal interferes with the delicate caviar taste.
+However, any metal interferes with the delicate taste of caviar.
 Glass or porcelain inserts to hold the caviar are recommended.

 Caviar is best handled with specially designed cutlery.
 The use of regular knives, spoons and especially forks which may damage egg membranes is regarded as sinful by experts.
 Flat spatulas made of ivory, horn, mother of pearl, porcelain, glass, plastic or hardwood are recommended.
 A special spatula with elongated openings was designed to hold slices of pressed caviar.
 Without those openings, the slice would stick to the spatula surface.